sookinoby/generative-models/README.md

 ## Preparing the DataSet

 In order to learn about any deep neural network, we need data.
 For this notebook, we'll use a text literary work of [Friedrich Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche).
 You can download the data set [here](https://s3.amazonaws.com/text-datasets/nietzsche.txt).
-You are free to use any other dataset or try something from [here](https://cs.stanford.edu/people/karpathy/char-rnn/)
+You are free to use any other dataset including your own chat history or try something from [here](https://cs.stanford.edu/people/karpathy/char-rnn/)

 The data set nietzsche.txt consists of 600901 characters, with 86 unique character.
 We need to encode the complete text as sequence of numbers.
 This can be done as follows